 - Access to the scheduler tables can be managed with operating system or database authentication.

-- You can include the scheduler database in high–availability strategies like replication and log shipping.
+- You can include the scheduler database in high–availability strategies such as replication and log shipping.

-You must store the scheduler database in a supported enterprise database if your Data Reviewer Server site participates in an ArcGIS Server cluster or map services are configured in low isolation.
+You must store the scheduler database in a supported enterprise database if your Data Reviewer server extension site participates in an ArcGIS Server cluster or map services are configured in low isolation.

 Supported database versions

-Data Reviewer Server supports the following database platforms.
+The Data Reviewer server extension supports the following database platforms.

 Microsoft SQL Server 2008 R2 and Microsoft SQL Server 2012